 Mix a little liquorice powder into some good quality blackcurrant sorbet.

 Liquorice is a love it or hate it ingredient.
-Actor, Joss Ackland (of White Mischief fame) chose ‘a huge jar of liquorice’ as his Desert Island Luxury.
+Actor, Joss Ackland (of White Mischief fame) chose ‘a huge jar’ as his Desert Island Luxury.

 Kokoro Gin includes liquorice as one of its botanticals.